JayEvan/RepData_PeerAssessment1/RepoResPA1.md

 ```

 ## What is mean total number of steps taken per day?
+1. Make a histogram of the total number of steps taken each day

 There is some ambiguity in the instructions as to whether day is referring to days of the week or date.
 Let's assume the calendar date, because the instructions refer to weekdays later.

-"For this part of the assignment, you can ignore the missing values in the dataset."

-The assignment instructions state "Make a histogram of the total number of steps taken each day".
-So here it is, but more interesting is the total number of steps by date as shown in the bar plot below

 ```r